tracim/tracim/README.md

     cd pod && python setup.py develop && cd -
     pip install -r install/requirements.txt

+Notes:

-Note: you may get errors with stevedore/pbr which is not supported by python 3.2 (debian version of python 3).
+* Debian: you may get errors with stevedore/pbr which is not supported by python 3.2 (debian version of python 3).
 This is not a real problem
+* Ubuntu (at least 14.04): you should remove _distribute_ and _wsgiref _
+  from the requirements.txt file

 ### Create configuration ###